TERITORI/teritori-dapp/CONTRIBUTING.md

 - If your PR is failing the CI checks, review the logs, fix the issues, and push your changes.
 The CI pipeline will run again with the updated code.

-- If you are having trouble understanding why a CI check is failing, feel free to ask for help in the PR comments.
+- If you are having trouble understanding why a CI check is failing, feel free to ask for help.

 - Do not merge PRs that are failing CI checks.
 If a PR is urgent and you believe the failure is not related to your changes, discuss this with the team before proceeding.